papersblindreview/PI_MESS_2025/README.md

 1. **Download the data**

-   All required datasets can be obtained from the USGS ScienceBase repository:
+   All required datasets can be obtained from the USGS ScienceBase repository [1]:
    [https://www.sciencebase.gov/catalog/item/6206d3c2d34ec05caca53071](https://www.sciencebase.gov/catalog/item/6206d3c2d34ec05caca53071).
 The figure below shows the spatial distribution of lakes as well as two representative lakes (one deep and one shallow).

    ![Project Diagram](figures/F1_descriptive.png)